davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/customize.md

 ## Styling

-Every components of FormKit will propagate attributes, which allows you to set class and data attributes for example:
+All FormKit components propagate attributes, allowing you to set classes and data attributes, for example:

 ```hbs
 <Form class="my-form" as |form|>